John Alexander Romano was a trial attorney in the criminal division's fraud section, serving in the Foreign Corrupt Practices Act unit.

 Romano also represented the Justice Department in a 2012 appeal brought by former lobbyist Kevin Ring, an associate of Republican lobbyist Jack Abramoff who was sentenced to 20 months in prison following the aftermath of the Native American casino lobbying scandal.

-In a separate appeal launched last year, Siegelman argued that allegations of prosecutorial misconduct warranted a reprieve from his 78-month prison sentence.
+In a separate appeal, Siegelman argued that allegations of prosecutorial misconduct warranted a reprieve from his 78-month prison sentence.
 Romano oversaw the government's opposition to Siegelman's appeal – first in district court, and then later before the US Court of Appeals for the Eleventh Circuit, which in May 2015 upheld the conviction.

 Romano received his law degree from Georgetown University.
 He lives with his wife, Caroline Romano, a chief of staff at the Department of the Interior, and their son, Theodore, in Arlington, Virginia.